RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 Redis Enterprise Software (RS) uses self-signed certificates out-of-the-box to make sure that the product is secure by default.
 The self-signed certificates is used to establish encryption-in-transit for the following traffic:

-- Management User Interface (UI)
+- Management Web UI (CM) - The certificate for connections to the management web UI
-- REST API
+- REST API - The certificate for REST API calls
-- Connections between clients and database endpoints
+- Proxy - The certificate for connections between clients and database endpoints
-- Synchronization between databases for ReplicaOf and CRDB
+- Syncer - The certificate for synchronization between databases for ReplicaOf and CRDB
-- Discovery Services
+- Metrics exporter - The certificate to export metrics to Prometheus

 These self-signed certificates are generated on the first node of each RS installation and are copied to all other nodes added to the cluster.